-Intermediate Listening Series 2 Lesson 18- Dialogue about Sports in English with Quiz
+Intermediate Listening Series 2 Lesson 18- Dialogue about Sports and Games in English with Quiz

-In this lesson, you listen to an English conversation between two people talking about sports.
+In this lesson, you listen to an English conversation between two people having dialogue about sports and games.

 Previous Listening Lesson